moabukar/bitcoin-k8s/README.md

 # Bitcoin in K8s

-This is a simple example of how to run a Bitcoin node in Kubernetes.
+Running a Bitcoin node in Kubernetes.

 ## Prerequisites